 GPE in action

 Flexible and accelerated funding: Partner countries experiencing humanitarian crises can request accelerated funding from GPE up to 20% of their maximum allocation, with an approval in as little as 8 weeks.
 The funds are used based on the education cluster needs assessment and agreed by the local education group and the education cluster.
 Activities can include temporary shelters, school meals and school supplies, as well as classroom construction, teacher payments and school grants.

 Transitional education planning: GPE provides financial and technical support through the system capacity grant to help partner countries establish a medium-term transitional education plan during a period of crisis.
-This forms the basis for a coordinated approach by identifying priority actions to maintain progress toward ensuring the right to education and meeting longer-term educational goals.
+This plan forms the basis for a coordinated approach by identifying priority actions to maintain progress toward ensuring the right to education and meeting longer-term educational goals.